 Why at WKU?

-The proposed certificate program is expected to address three areas of need in LTC administration and WKU mission, namely market demand and industry expectations, program restructuring, and growth in the global market.
+The proposed certificate program is expected to address three areas of need in long term care administration and Western Kentucky University's mission.

-Rationale for LTC:
+Rationale for LTCA:

 The LTC certificate is one way of spearheading efforts to engage in program restructuring to accommodate the projected administration of long-term care facilities.
 This is a direct response to the growing challenge of aging population in America.
 As part of this process, the committee decided to lay down strategies to distinguish our program from others in the state and elsewhere based on a few, relevant content areas in health administration.